 About 200 million gallons per day of wastewater, from more than 2.5 million customers, is sent to the Orange County Sanitation District (OCSD), where it is treated.
 Some of the treated wastewater is discharged into the Pacific Ocean, but about 130 million gallons of it is sent to OCWD’s Groundwater Replenishment System (GWRS) where it is purified to exceed drinking water standards.
 The GWRS water is then put back into the basin where it blends with all the other water supplies and is ultimately reused again, and again and again.

 Thanks to OCWD’s innovative water management program, north and central Orange County communities can pump about 75 percent of their water demands from the basin without causing damage to this large aquifer.
 They get the remaining 25 percent of their needs from imported supplies.
 The Metropolitan Water District of Southern California (MWD) supplies the imported water through it local subsidiary member agency, the Municipal Water District of Orange County (MWDOC).
 Nineteen retail water agencies and city water departments deliver a blend of these waters to north and central Orange County residents and businesses.

 The remaining 600,000 customers living in cities located in south Orange County, do not reside within the boundaries of the Orange County Groundwater Basin and are heavily dependent on Mother Nature.
 Ninety percent of their water supply is imported from hundreds of miles away.
-They only get about 10 percent of their water from small groundwater basins, located in that part of the county, and some local water recycling projects used for irrigation.
-Water to south Orange County residents and businesses is delivered by seven retail water agencies and city water departments.
+They only get about 10 percent of their water from small groundwater basins, found in that part of the county, and some local water recycling projects used for irrigation.
+Seven retail water agencies and city water departments deliver water to south Orange County residents and businesses.

 O.C. retail water agencies